ankit7540/H2-PolarizabilityMatrixElements/README.md

  - Rovibrational wavefunctions for H<sub>2</sub>, HD and D<sub>2</sub> for v=0--4 and J=0--10.
  - A python module which can be used to compute the wavelength dependent matrix elements.
 Wavelength range available is 182.25 to 1320.6 nm.

+**Available programs**
+---
+The programs for computation of matrix element are written in FORTRAN and Python.
+These are independent programs which do the same job.

+In the case of FORTRAN, two different programs exist, (i) `rovibME_dynamic.f` for wavelength dependent matrix elements and (ii) `rovibME_static.f` for static ones.

+In the case of Python, one program exists `rovibME.py` using which both static and dynamic MEs can be computed.

+**Usage**
+---
+Refer to the `README` in FORTRAN-program folder and Python-module respectively.

+**Comments of numerical accuracy**
+---
+The integral calculation is accurate usually to ~5e-7.
+The net numerical uncertainity in the computed matrix element however is  1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline procedures and physical constants.

 **Requirements**
 ---